Why the Mecca Hills Are so Tortured: The Geology of Twisted Canyons Hike

 It's easy to envision that the gap where Susan stands eroded over time and was originally a solid rock wall.

-When flashfloods roar through a canyon like this, the runoff is thick with sand, cobble and boulders which geologists refer to as a sediment-laden flow.
-This chaotic debris flow hammers the canyon walls and acts like sandpaper grinding and scouring the rock surface.
+When flashfloods roar through a canyon like this, the runoff is thick with sand, cobble, and boulders, which geologists refer to as a sediment-laden flow.
+This chaotic debris flow hammers the canyon walls and acts like sandpaper, grinding and scouring the rock surface.
 This process is particularly effective in soft sedimentary rocks, which are more easily worn away.
-Whether a canyon becomes wider or deeper is determined by a number of factors
+Whether a canyon becomes wider or deeper is determined by several factors.

-If the canyon floor is littered with boulders or has tightly compacted sedimentary layers then vertical cutting slows down and the water's force is redirected sideways cutting into the sidewalls like in this section of the canyon.
+If the canyon floor is littered with boulders or has tightly compacted sedimentary layers, then vertical cutting slows down and the water's force is redirected sideways, cutting into the sidewalls, as in this section of the canyon.

 There is also the ‘weak wall effect’.
 Certain sections of this canyon have fragile and easily eroded sidewalls.
 Steep sidewalls made of soft rock layers and loose sand can easily give way during rainstorms.
 These collapses cause the canyon to widen in large segments — a process called mass wasting.
 The result is a canyon that grows in sudden bites.